The following sections discuss how Google Cloud Armor interacts with other Google Cloud features and products.

 - Associate this policy with the load balancer's backend service.
 For instructions, see Configuring security policies.
 External HTTP(S) load balancers with more complex URL maps can reference multiple backend services.
 You can associate the security policy with one or more of the backend services as needed.

-- Configure ingress allow firewall rules to permit traffic from the external HTTP(S) load balancer.
+- Configure ingress allow firewall rules to permit traffic from the global external Application Load Balancer or the classic Application Load Balancer.
 For more information, see Firewall rules.

-Google Cloud Armor with HTTP(S) Load Balancing and IAP
+Google Cloud Armor with external Application Load Balancers and IAP

 Identity-Aware Proxy (IAP) verifies a user's identity and then determines whether that user should be permitted to access an application.
-To enable IAP for the external HTTP(S) load balancer, you enable it on the load balancer's backend services.
-Similarly, edge Google Cloud Armor security policies are attached to the backend services of an external HTTP(S) load balancer.
+To enable IAP for the global external Application Load Balancer or the classic Application Load Balancer, you enable it on the load balancer's backend services.
+Similarly, edge Google Cloud Armor security policies are attached to the backend services of a global external Application Load Balancer or a classic Application Load Balancer.

-If Google Cloud Armor security policies and IAP are both enabled for a backend service of an external HTTP(S) load balancer, the IAP evaluation happens first.
-If IAP blocks a request, Google Cloud Armor does not evaluate the request.
-If IAP successfully authenticates a request, Google Cloud Armor then evaluates the request.
-The request is blocked if a Google Cloud Armor security policy produces a deny decision.
+If Google Cloud Armor security policies and IAP are both enabled for a backend service of a global external Application Load Balancer or a classic Application Load Balancer, the Google Cloud Armor evaluation happens first.
+If Google Cloud Armor blocks a request, IAP does not evaluate the request.
+If Google Cloud Armor allows a request, IAP then evaluates the request.
+The request is blocked if IAP does not authenticate the request.

 For more information about IAP and related configurations, see the Identity-Aware Proxy documentation.